metanodreamer/DEV-bot/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

+## TODO

+- Implement the `/price` command: Display current DEV token price and a Uniswap link.
+- Implement the `/volume` command: Display 24-hour trading volume for DEV token.
+- Implement the `/linkwallet [wallet_address]` command: Allow users to link their wallets.
+- Implement the `/balance` command: Show DEV token balance and USD value for linked wallets.